dotnet/msbuild/documentation/specs/proposed/decoupling-vs-sdk.md

 We are aiming for:
  - Consistent end-user eperience for build in either DotNet CLI or Visual Studio.
- - Isolating Dotnet SDK build to only their components.
+ - Decoupling the .NET SDK experience from Visual Studio
  - Decoupling the Dotnet SDK from VS.